-School Supplies and Books: Textbooks are supplied by the school.
+School Supplies and Books

+Textbooks are supplied by the school.
 All textbooks are the property of the school and are to be returned at the end of a course in good condition.
-It is wise to cover all texts with see-through book covers which can be purchased online or from the school store.
 Covers can also be made at home.
 The book deposit will be fully refunded when a student withdraws from ASU only if all books and locks are returned in good condition.
+Any fee for book deposits not paid for at time of enrollment or in case of lost or damaged books will automatically be deducted from tuition fees.

+School Field Trips

-School Trips: Experiential field trips are an effective way for students to apply what they learn in the classroom.
+Experiential field trips are an effective way for students to apply what they learn in the classroom.
 Parents are responsible for covering the costs of field trips.
 Students must ride to and from field trips in school-provided transportation.

+Student-Centered Learning Environment

-Student-Centered Learning Environment: ASU is the home of future leaders.
+ASU is the home of future leaders.
 Our motto is Learn, Achieve, Lead.
 At ASU we strive to:

-- Create an environment that is focused on the best interests of the child - Provide a warm atmosphere - Respect individual learning styles - Develop the ability to problem solve, make choices, be creative and to express oneself - Develop a positive self-image enabling students to grow emotionally, intellectually, and socially - Instill respect for parents, staff, and students - Teach students to understand the logical consequences of their actions and to assume responsibility for those actions - Provide an experiential educational program.
+• Create an environment that is focused on the best interests of the child

+- Provide a warm atmosphere - Respect individual learning styles - Develop the ability to problem solve, make choices, be creative and to express oneself - Develop a positive self-image enabling students to grow emotionally, intellectually, and socially - Instill respect for parents, staff, and students - Teach students to understand the logical consequences of their actions and to assume responsibility for those actions - Provide an experiential educational program.

-Student Code of Behaviour:
+Student Code of Behaviour